phil-opp/blog_os/blog/content/edition-3/posts/02-booting/uefi/index.md

 ## Creating a Bootloader

-Now that we know how to set up a framebuffer and query relevant system information, we only need a few more steps to turn our UEFI application into a bootloader.
-These steps includes loading a kernel executable into memory, setting up an execution environment, and passing control to the kernel's entry point function.
-In the following, we give some high-level instructions for each of these steps.
+Now that we know how to set up a framebuffer and query relevant system information, we're only missing one crucial function to turn our UEFI application into a bootloader: loading the kernel.
+This includes loading a kernel executable into memory, setting up an execution environment, and passing control to the kernel's entry point function.
+Unfortunately, this process can be quite complex so that we cannot cover it here.
+However, we will give some high-level instructions in the following.

-### Loading the Kernel
+### Loading the Kernel from Disk

-The first step is to load the kernel executable and setting it up properly.
-This involves loading the kernel from disk into memory, allocating a stack for it, and setting up a new page table hierarchy to properly map it to virtual memory.
+The first step is to load the kernel executable from disk into main memory.
 One approach for including our kernel could be to place it in the FAT partition created by our `disk_image` crate.
 Then we could use the _simple file system_ protocol of UEFI (see section 12.3 of the standard ([PDF][uefi-pdf])) to load it from disk into memory.
 The `uefi` crate supports this protocol through its [`SimpleFileSystem`] type.

 [`SimpleFileSystem`]: https://docs.rs/uefi/0.8.0/uefi/proto/media/fs/struct.SimpleFileSystem.html